Parkdale (provincial electoral district): 1975, 1977, 1981, and 1985

 The 1975 boundary redistribution gave the Parkdale electoral district some territory from the old High Park district.
 The boundaries were in effect for the 1975 Ontario general election to the 1985 Ontario general election.
-Parkdale's northernmost boundary was the city's northern boundary with The Borough of York, starting south of Lavender Road, through the northern side of Rowntree Avenue, continuing just north of Innes Avenue, to its eastern border through Prospect Cemetery.
+Parkdale's northernmost boundary was the city's northern boundary with The Borough of York, starting south of Lavender Road', through the northern side of Rowntree Avenue, continuing just north of Innes Avenue, to its eastern border through Prospect Cemetery.
 The boundary then went southwards from a point starting across the street from Morrison Avenue on Harvie Avenue.
 The eastern border went down Harvie until it turned east at St. Clair Avenue West, going as far as Greenlaw Ave.
 It then went south on Greenlaw until Davenport Road.
-The boundary continued south along Primrose Avenue until the east-west C.P.R. railway tracks.
+The boundary continued south along Primrose Avenue until the east–west CPR tracks.
 It then continued south along Emerson Avenue until it reached Wallace Avenue.
 It went east along Wallace until Brock Avenue.
 It then continued south along Brock Avenue all the way to Queen Street West, where it went eastward for a block, then went down the western side of Elm Grove Avenue to King Street West.
 The boundary then jogged west along King for about a block to Spencer Avenue.
 It then went south all the way to Lake Ontario.
 The western boundary started on the lakefront, at approximately a point 250 metres south of Dowling Avenue.
 It went north to Dowling Avenue and the Gardiner Expressway.
 It kept going west along the westbound lanes on the Gardiner to a point south of Sunnyside Avenue.
 It then proceeded to go east along the south side of The Queensway until it reached Roncesvalles Avenue.
-From there, the boundary went north to Bloor Street West where it then went eastward to the north-south C.P.R. railway tracks.
-It then travelled north-west along C.P.R. tracks and connected with the northern boundary at the city limits, just south of Lavender Road.
+From there, the boundary went north to Bloor Street West where it then went eastward to the north-south CPR tracks.
+It then travelled north-west along CPR tracks and connected with the northern boundary at the city limits, just south of Lavender Road.